dfinity/interface-spec/spec/index.md

     All partial state trees include a timestamp, indicating the time at which the state is current.

 ### Api boundary bodes information {#state-tree-subnet}

-The state tree contains information about all API boundary nodes, which can communicate with the Internet Computer (replica nodes).
-The source of truth for these API boundary node records is stored in the registry canister.
+The state tree contains information about all API boundary nodes, which can communicate with the Internet Computer (its replica nodes).
+The source of truth for these API boundary node records is stored in the NNS registry canister.

 - `/api_boundary_nodes/<node_id>/domain` (text)
 - `/api_boundary_nodes/<node_id>/ipv4_address` (text)